Why do businesses collect data? Put simply, to improve.

 Understanding your customers and how they interact within your venue is very important – I’d say absolutely necessary – in being able to improve your venue efficiencies, and so, the customer experience.
 But the method of capturing the data has to be done lawfully.

 The misuse of customer data such as selling data or emailing a customer who does not want to be a part of any campaigns can result in “Data Conflicts”.
 These conflicts can, if not dealt with professionally, result in the brand losing credibility and legal action being taken.

-To conclude, if your business is not already using an EDM system allowing you to better understand who comes into your stores, chances are, your competitors will be.
+To conclude, if your business is not already using an EDM system, allowing you to better understand who comes into your stores.
+Your competitors are.